thiagola92/la-stopwatch/README.md

 asyncio.run(main())
 ```

-It will check whenever you callback is asynchronous or not before calling, so you can change the callback as you feel like.
+It will check whenever you callback is asynchronous or not before calling, so you can change the callback as you feel like without breaking your code.

 ## async - decorator
 Same as context managers, it will check whenver your callback is asynchronous or not before calling.